HIPAA WEBSITE SUBSTITUTE NOTICE

 The review of personal information potentially involved in this incident is in its late stages.
 CHC is providing this notice now to help individuals understand what happened, let them know that their information may have been impacted, and give them information on steps they can take to protect their privacy, including enrolling in two years of complimentary credit monitoring and identity theft protection services if they believe that their information may have been impacted.

 This substitute notice contains the information CHC can provide at this time while CHC continues working through data review to identify affected individuals.
-CHC plans to mail written letters at the conclusion of data review to affected individuals for whom CHC has a sufficient address.
+CHC plans to mail written letters on a rolling basis to affected individuals for whom CHC has a sufficient address, including on behalf of impacted customers who have been notified and who have delegated the notification process to CHC.
 Please note, we may not have sufficient addresses for all affected individuals.
-The mailing process is expected to begin in late July as CHC completes quality assurance procedures.
+The mailing process began in late July and continues as CHC completes quality assurance procedures.
+Data review is ongoing, and impacted customers with attributed individuals will be notified to confirm whether they want CHC to handle notifications on their behalf.
+Notices were sent to impacted customers on June 20, 2024 and August 8, 2024.

 What happened?